 When his estranged son Max (Dakota Goyo) is put temporarily in his care, he reluctantly agrees to build and train a championship contender.

 As the stakes in the brutal, no-holds-barred arena are raised, Charlie and Max, against all odds, get one last shot at a comeback.

 Hugh Jackman and Shawn Levy were in London last month promoting the film.

 Matthew Jenkin went along to the press conference, where producers John Rapke, Susan Montford and Don Murphy were also present.

 Hugh, is this the first time you’ve successfully used a film script as a bed time story for your son?

 Hugh Jackman: (laughs) Yes.
-This is not a story I’m particularly proud of, but I’d had the script for a few days, my agent rang me and said Shawn’s in town, and you’re going to meet him in the morning.
+This is not a story I’m particularly proud of, but I’d had the script for a few days, my agent rang me and said Shawn’s in town, and you’re going to meet him in

 So it was eight o’clock, and I was about to read Tintin to my boy when I said ‘hey Oscar, how about I read you some of this script, you’re going to love it.’